CUB4UDK/CUB4UDK/README.md

 When I’m not coding, I’m exploring ways to build meaningful tools, like websites to help communities or personal projects to improve productivity and organization.
 I’m always excited to collaborate, share knowledge, and contribute to open-source projects.

 I am always looking to learn something new and I love to meet new people and make new friends and contacts along the way.
 I am from Massachusetts, however I currently reside in mid-coast Maine.
-My other hobbies are boating, detailing fast cars, entrepreneurship, building my tiny home on the lake, parties - I like to party, walking the beach with my Pit Bull, Pibble & boys...
-I have an interest in boys... 💋
+My other hobbies are boating, detailing fast cars, entrepreneurship, building my tiny home on the lake, parties - I like to party, walking the beach with my Pit Bull, Pibble... 💋

 ---